Stage Door Productions

 Q: What happens in Before and After Care?
 Is my child allowed to bring any books, games, or toys?

 A: Before and After Care is not a continuation of camp curriculum but is instead a time for campers to read, play board games, interact with other campers, or relax before or after camp.
-Campers are allowed to bring their own items; however, SDP is not responsible for any lost, stolen, or damaged items.
-Please do not bring any electronics or items that require an intense set-up or need storage.
+Campers are not allowed to bring their own items, games or toys.

 Q: Can my child miss a day of camp or part of a day of camp?